general-CbIC/poolex/README.md

 - Launch multiple pools of workers and then access the free ones from anywhere in the application.
 - Configure the pool to run additional temporary workers if the load increases.
+- Analyze and optimize your pool's production settings using metrics.
 - Use your implementations to define worker and caller processes access logic.

 <details>